 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part 2.
-Then, get everything configured as explained in Part Three.
-After all this is in place, you then automate your content distribution using plugins.
+Simple … first, set up your site as shown in Part 2.
+Then, get it all configured as described in Part Three.
+After all this is in place, you then automate your content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some plugins that can help to:
+Let’s take a brief look at some examples of traffic-generating WordPress plugins that can help to:

-- Post content to social media sites and social bookmarking websites
+- Post content automatically to social sites and social bookmarking websites

-- Distribute content automatically to other websites via RSS
+- Post content automatically via RSS to other sites

 Jetpack

-You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (set up in Part Three.) …
+After installing Jetpack, you will need to connect the plugin to the WordPress.com account you set up in Part Three …

-You can share your posts on Twitter, Tumblr, Facebook, LinkedIn, GooglePlus, and more …
+Once this section is configured, you will be able to automatically share your posts on Twitter, Tumblr, Facebook, LinkedIn, Google+, and more …

-(As soon as new posts are published, they will be automatically shared online.)
+(As soon as content is published, it is automatically shared online.)

-Go here to learn more about the benefits of using this great plugin: Jetpack
+For more details about the benefits of this WordPress plugin, go here: Jetpack

 CommentLuv